-Prolonged arcing can damage to the oven and/or the utensil.
+Prolonged arcing can damage to the oven.

 If caught at once, arcing should not damage the oven.
 Remove the offending utensil or food from the oven and either substitute a microwave-safe utensil or cook the food by other methods.

 Are the utensils and/or cookware microwave safe?

 Metal cookware and bakeware, gold, silver, pewter, non-approved meat thermometers, skewers, twist ties, foil liners such as sandwich wrappers, staples, and objects with gold or silver trim or a metallic glaze should not be used in the microwave oven.
 If used they could cause sparking or arching in the microwave.